ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #update-glb-monitor-options}

 GLB_MON_ID
-:   The ID of global load balancer monitor.
+:   The ID of a global load balancer monitor.
 Required.
 --json
-:   The JSON file or JSON string used to describe a GLB monitor.
+:   The JSON file or JSON string that is used to describe a GLB monitor.
 Required.
     - The optional fields are `name`, `type`, `description`, `timeout`, `retries`, `interval`.
         - `name`: The name of the load balancer monitor.
         - `type`: The protocol to use for the health check.
 Valid values: `HTTP`, `HTTPS`, `TCP`.
         - `description`: The descriptive text of the load balancer monitor.
-        - `timeout`: The timeout (in seconds) before marking the health check as failed.
+        - `timeout`: The timeout (in seconds) before the health check is marked as failed.
 Valid values: `1-10`.
-        - `retries`: The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
+        - `retries`: The number of retries to attempt when a timeout occurs before the origin is marked as unhealthy.
 Valid values: `0-3`.
         - `interval`: The interval between each health check.
 Valid values: `60-3600`.
-    - For `TCP` type health check.
+    - For `TCP`-type health check.
 Extra option fields are `port`.
         - `port`: The TCP port to use for the health check.
-    - For `HTTP/HTTPS` type health check.
+    - For `HTTP/HTTPS`-type health check.
 Extra option fields are `expected_codes`, `port`, `expected_body`, `method`, `path`, `header`, `allow_insecure`.
         - `expected_codes`: The expected HTTP response code or code range of the health check.
 Valid values: `200`, `201`, `202`, `203`, `204`, `205`, `206`, `207`, `208`, `226`, `2xx`.
-        - `port`: The port number the health check connects to.
+        - `port`: The port number that the health check connects to.
-        - `expected_body`: A case-insensitive sub-string to look for in the response body.
+        - `expected_body`: A case-insensitive substring to look for in the response body.
-        - `method`: The method to use for the health check applicable to HTTP/HTTPS based checks.
+        - `method`: The method to use for the health check that is applicable to HTTP/HTTPS-based checks.
 Valid values: `GET`, `HEAD`.
         - `path`: The endpoint path to health check against.
         - `header`: The HTTP request headers to send in the health check.
         - `allow_insecure`: Do not validate the certificate when monitor use HTTPS.
 Valid values: `on`, `off`.